 Andrew Leslie Cooper enjoys a multifaceted and multinational career as a countertenor, conductor, and keyboardist.
 The 2019-20 season represents his first as the new second countertenor in the acclaimed early music group The Gesualdo Six.
 With them, he tours domestically and internationally and records under contract with Hyperion.
 Other recent and upcoming ensemble engagements include Tenebrae, Gallicantus, Sansara, Ex Cathedra, and the Voces8 Foundation Choir, to name a few.
 Also active as a soloist, Andrew’s voice has been heard alongside Academy of Ancient Music, Academy of Sacred Drama (NYC), BWV: Cleveland’s Bach Ensemble (Ohio), and several choral societies around Kent.
-Andrew is Principal Lay Clerk at Rochester Cathedral and regularly deputises in other ecclesiastical choirs, most frequently at Her Majesty’s Chapel Royal at Hampton Court Palace, Canterbury Cathedral, and Westminster Cathedral.
+Andrew is a Gentleman of HM Chapel Royal, Hampton Court Palace and regularly deputises in other ecclesiastical choirs, most frequently at the Cathedrals of Westminster, Canterbury and Rochester.
 Before 2018, Andrew was based in the United States, where he was active with ensembles such as TENET, the Bach Choir of Holy Trinity NYC, Westminster Choir, Spoleto Festival USA Chorus, the Philadelphia Symphonic Choir, and more.

 Andrew is passionate about amateur music-making and music education.
 While living in the States, he led amateur choirs as music director at the United Methodist Church of Berea (Ohio) and later Grace Presbyterian Church, Jenkintown (Pennsylvania).
 He currently works with Cranbrook Choral as Assistant Conductor/Accompanist and often leads choral workshops.
 In addition, he is a peripatetic music teacher at the Frances Bardsley Academy for Girls in Romford and at the King’s School, Rochester.